lfi-project/lfi-runtime/README.md

 # Platform Support

-The runtime currently only targets Linux.
-The core (but not the Linux emulator) can also be built for macOS.
+The runtime currently targets Linux for Arm64 and x86-64.
+There is also experimental support for macOS (futexes are not yet supported), and support for RISC-V is in-progress.